-Within seven days of receipt, a command-level official will confirm in writing that he or she has reviewed any stop or detention, search, and arrest conducted by the officer under their command that another supervisor determined were: not supported by probable cause; were in violation of NPD policy or this Agreement; or that indicated a need for corrective action or review of agency policy, strategy, tactics, or training.
+Within seven days of receipt, a Command-Level Official will confirm in writing that he or she has reviewed any stop or detention, search, and arrest conducted by the officer under their command that another Supervisor determined were: (i) not supported by probable cause; (ii) were in violation of NPD policy or this Agreement; or (iii) that indicated a need for corrective action or review of agency policy, strategy, tactics, or training.

-The commander will evaluate the supervisor's assessment and recommendations and take all appropriate corrective action, including referring the incident to the Office of Professional Standards for investigation, if warranted.
-The commander will also take appropriate corrective or disciplinary action against supervisors who fail to conduct complete, thorough, and accurate reviews of officers' investigatory detentions, searches, and arrests.
+The Commander will evaluate the Supervisor's assessment and recommendations and take all appropriate corrective action, including referring the incident to the Office of Professional Standards for investigation, if warranted.

+The Commander also will take appropriate corrective or disciplinary action against Supervisors who fail to conduct complete, thorough, and accurate reviews of officers' investigatory detentions, searches, and arrests.

-Supervisory and commander performance evaluations will take into account the quality and completeness of supervisory and commander reviews of officer stops, searches, and arrests.
+Supervisor and Commander performance evaluations will take into account the quality and completeness of supervisory and commander reviews of officer stops, searches, and arrests.

-X. ADMINISTRATIVE REVIEW
+XII.
+ADMINISTRATIVE REVIEW